manfredspitze/teacher-repo-template/group-work.md

 ## Topic

 ### Directions
-> Work with your assigned group
+- Work with your assigned group
->
-> Contribute to the success of your group by doing your fair share of the work
+- Contribute to the success of your group by doing your fair share of the work
->
-> **Actively** participate in all discussions
+- **Actively** participate in all discussions
->

----

-### Today's Objective
-> Objective

 ### Group 1
-- Do this
+- Task

 ---

 ### Group 2
-- Do this
+- Task

 ---

 ### Group 3
-- Do this
+- Task

 ---

 ### Group 4
-- Do this
+- Task

 ---

 ### Group 5
+- Task

+---

+### Group 6
-- Do this
+- Task

 ---